Saudi Arabia signs deal with Huawei, deepening ties with China during Xi's visit - ExBulletin

 Saudi Arabia signs deal with Huawei, deepening ties with China during Xi’s visit

-RIYADH, Dec 8 (Reuters) – Saudi Arabia and China outlined deepening ties on Thursday with a series of strategic deals during a visit by President Xi Jinping, including one with tech giant Huawei, whose he growing incursion into the Gulf region has raised security concerns in the United States. .
+Riyadh – Saudi Arabia and China outlined deep ties on Thursday with a series of strategic deals during a visit to Riyadh by Chinese President Xi Jinping, including one with tech giant Huawei, whose growing foray into the Gulf region has raised security concerns in the United States.

 King Salman signed a “comprehensive strategic partnership agreement” with Xi, which received a lavish welcome in a country forging new global partnerships beyond the West.